Homogeneous spaces over an abelian variety: A question of Colliot-Thélène and Iyer

 \begin{remark} \begin{enumerate} \item[\textup{(i)}] Proposition~\ref{Demazure_Borel} shows that such a family is always projective (see \cite[XXVI~Th.~3.3(ii)]{SGA3}). \item[\textup{(ii)}] As the center of $G_0$ acts trivially on $X$, the group $G_0$ is adjoint.

 \item[\textup{(iii)}] If $S$ is connected, the group $G_0$ has constant type, given by a Dynkin diagram that we call the \emph{type} of $X$. \end{enumerate} \end{remark}

-This rigidity allows us to offer a positive answer to Question \ref{conjecture} admits a positive answer, away from $E_8$, without requiring significant additional work in the case where $\mathrm{cd}(k) \leqslant 1$.
+This rigidity allows us to give a positive answer to Question~\ref{conjecture}, away from the $E_8$ case, without requiring any substantial additional work when $\mathrm{cd}(k) \leqslant 1$.

 \begin{theorem} Let $A$ be an abelian variety over a field $k$ of cohomological dimension less than~$1$, of characteristic~$0$, and containing a square root of~$-1$.
-Let $X \longrightarrow A$ be a smooth, projective family of homogeneous spaces under connected reductive algebraic groups.
+Let $U \subset A$ be an open subset that contains all points of codimension $1$, with $0 \in U$.
+Let $X \longrightarrow U$ be a smooth, projective family of homogeneous spaces under connected reductive algebraic groups.
 In each of the following cases: \begin{enumerate} \item[\textup{(i)}] $\dim A = 2$ and the field~$k$ is algebraically closed;